Available with Spatial Analyst license.

 Creates a table and a histogram graph that show the frequency distribution of cell values on the value input for each unique zone.

-Calculates statistics on values of a raster within the zones of another dataset.
+Summarizes the values of a raster within the zones of another dataset.

 Summarizes the values of a raster within the zones of another dataset and reports the results as a table.